meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 <CodeSamples id= "getting_started_update_searchableAttributes_md" />

-MeiliSearch will now only consider `title` during search and you will see fewer results.
+Meilisearch will now only consider `title` during search and you will see fewer results.

 ![title as the only searchableAttribute](/getting-started/title_searchableAttributes.gif)

-Please note that **MeiliSearch will still highlight matches in other attributes, but they won’t be used to compute results.**
+Please note that **Meilisearch will still highlight matches in other attributes, but they won’t be used to compute results.**

 The order of these `searchableAttributes` decides what field has more impact on relevancy.
 If you have something like: